Deyda/Evergreen-Script/README.md

 For Microsoft OneDrive this is the Production Ring exe file.

+Microsoft OneDrive is installed with the Machine Based Install parameter.

 ### Microsoft Teams
 Line 1397 defines which package is downloaded (You can change the architecture and update ring).

 For Microsoft Teams this is the x64 msi file (General Ring).

+Microsoft Teams is installed with the Machine Based Install parameters.

+After installation disable Microsoft Teams autostart registry key can be enabled (from line 2820).

 ### NotePad++
 Line 1430 defines which package is downloaded (You can change the architecture).